district-5/php-stopwatch/README.md

-Date
+Timer
 ========================================

 ## About

-This library comprises two distinct libraries.
-The old `Date` library, and the new library.
-It supports most date functionality.
+This library supports timer functionality.

 ## Installing